Trainfest (Milwaukee): History

 Trainfest started in 1971 as a one-day show in a Milwaukee Veterans of Foreign Wars hall.
 Today, Trainfest is a two-day event sponsored by the Wisconsin Southeastern (WISE) division of the National Model Railroad Association (NMRA) and takes over 200000 sqft of the Wisconsin Exposition Center during the second weekend of November.
 Despite a faltering economy, total attendance in 2008 rose to 21,621 from 20,979 in 2007.

 Trainfest serves as both a showcase for trends in model railroading and a place where model railroaders can connect to share ideas about their hobby.
-Trainfest features at least 50 operating layouts from Z to G scale, some constructed by hobbyists and some constructed commercially.
-Over 60 manufacturers (including industry giants such as Walthers, Athearn, Bachmann Industries, Lionel, Atlas, Kalmbach, Märklin, and MTH Electric Trains) and 50 hobby dealers from across the country showcase their newest products and sample layouts.
+Trainfest features at least 50 operating layouts, ranging from Z to G scale, some constructed by hobbyists and some constructed commercially.
+Over 60 manufacturers (including industry giants such as Walthers, Athearn, Bachmann Industries, Lionel, Atlas, Kalmbach Media, Märklin, and MTH Electric Trains) and 50 hobby dealers from across the country showcase their newest products and sample layouts.

-Since there'll be no event planned in 2020, the 50th was deferred to 2021.
+Since there was no event planned in 2020, the 50th edition of Trainfest was deferred to 2021.

 Currently

-In 2008, 12 historical groups also exhibited at Trainfest.
-Some exhibitors featured layouts depicting scenes from historical Wisconsin, including mining and logging, farm, and river and lake scenes.
+In 2008, 12 historical groups exhibited at Trainfest, with some exhibitors featuring layouts depicting scenes from historical Wisconsin, including mining and logging, farm, and river and lake scenes.

-In a 2008 West Allis Now feature story, executive director John Tews was quoted as saying, “Some people think Trainfest is just a collector’s event, but it’s an event for everyone.”
-One of Trainfest’ stated goals is “passing along the traditional hobby of model railroading to a new generation.”
+In a 2008 West Allis Now feature story, executive director John Tews quoted that, “Some people think Trainfest is just a collector’s event, but it’s an event for everyone.”
+One of Trainfest’s stated goals is “passing along the traditional hobby of model railroading to a new generation.”
 The festival offers free admission to youngsters under 14 (with a coupon available on its Web site).
 Some exhibits are aimed toward children, such as a layout built from LEGO blocks, a kid-sized circus train replica, and interactive racing features.
 Trainfest has also partnered with Radio Disney to offer a live show and craft booth for the children in attendance.